Stasyancho/UIForSomethingMobileMagicGame/README.md

 It's a small mobile project that mainly contains user interface elements.
 Project have a pie menu, buttons and joysticks. ___It's not example "how you need to do"!___

 ## What can we do as users?
+The user interface is divided into left and right sides.

+Left side:
++ joystick

+Rightside:
++ button
++ joystick
++ pie menu

+Left joystick responsible for movement, right joystick responsible for direction(spell).

+Right side contains of three statuses:
++ "Off" - you see only button.
+Pressing the button goes to the next status
++ "Cast"
++ "Direction"

 ## How does this work?